 Inverting the body is a natural form of therapy that has been used for centuries for pain-relief, build strength, and stretching.
 Inversion therapy stems back to 3000 BC.

 Hippocrates is coined as the father of medicine.
 He was the first to use inversion therapy in 400 BC.
 The inversion table had not been invented yet so they made use of ladders and ropes.
 Hippocrates would have his patients hang upside down on ladders with the help from ropes.

 Inversion therapy is a technique for spine health and is performed tipping your body downward, head first.
 In this inverted position, gravity is used with your own body weight to stretch and elongate your spine.
 Now you have begun inversion therapy.
 This type of therapy is a gradual process and you should always start off slow.
 Inverted only one to two minutes.
 You need to see how your body will handle it as it is not for everyone.

 When you are in an inverted position you will feel your spine decompress.
 This will open up the vertebrae taking the pressure off your spine and discs.

-When using an inversion table for performing Inversion therapy.
-You will be able to secure yourself and then adjust the angle of the table.
+When using an inversion table like the Teeter EP-560 for performing Inversion therapy, you will be able to secure yourself, and then adjust the angle of the table.
 Inversion therapy is commonly used by chiropractors and physical therapists.
 However, you can easily perform inversion therapy right in the comfort of your home.
 You do not have to worry about making an appointment or paying for the therapy at every visit.